abhi-the-newcreator/Pocket-Pilot-APP/README.md

 ```

 ## Features
-- Paste SMS-style messages like `₹250 debited at Zomato` or `₹500 SIP mutual fund`
+- Paste messages like `₹250 debited at Zomato` or `₹500 SIP mutual fund`
 - Automatic amount and merchant extraction
 - Keyword-based category and bucket detection
 - Manual category selection for unknown merchants